You are at the top of the page

 Image: Portrait of Henry VIII. @ National Portrait Gallery

-Only the King was given a fork, with which he ate sweet preserves.
+The King was the only person at court to be given a fork, with which he ate sweet preserves.
 Forks were used to serve, cook and carve, but eating with them didn’t become popular until the 17th century.

 A royal menu